SAP/csn-interop-renderer/website/docs/Renderer examples/Airline.md

->This Data Product definition description was done using the <a href="https://sap.github.io/csn-interop-specification/spec-v1/csn-interop-effective" target="_blank">Core Schema Notation Interoperability (short: CSN Interop)</a> format.

 # Airline (Example)

 This CSN example document shows how the airline example is expressed with a CDS **Service** exposing the entities through an API.